michaelchen-lab/blog/posts/justlogic.md

 **Step 2: Add natural language statements to the argument structure.** Logical forms, e.g. $x → y$, are first replaced using manually curated templates, e.g. "So long as $x$, then we know $y$.
 Then, the symbols, e.g. $x$ and $y$, are replaced with random natural language statements from GenericsKB-Best [6], a database of 1M+ unique real-world sentences.

-Note that these statements are generally factually inaccurate.
-This is intentional in order to ensure prior knowledge cannot be used to answer the question.
+Note that these statements are generally factually inaccurate, e.g. the statement "If whales are blue, then Porsche cars are not pink.".
+This is intentional in order to ensure that if models attempt to use prior knowledge, they will arrive at the wrong answer.

 At the same time, the use of real-world sentences increases the natural language complexity of JustLogic.

 **Step 3: Generate a query statement.** The LLM’s task is to determine whether the given query statement is true, false, or uncertain based on the premises provided.